CyVerse-learning-materials/240-minute-r-tutorial/index.rst

 ..
 	#### Comment:This tutorial can have multiple pages.
 The table of contents assumes
-	you have an additional page called 'Step Owo' with content located in 'step1.rst' Edit these titles and filenames as needed ####
+	you have an additional page called 'Step One' with content located in 'step1.rst' Edit these titles and filenames as needed ####